maggiesychen/fetalheartmap/README.md

 | [`tkzeng/perturb_pipeline`](https://github.com/tkzeng/perturb_pipeline) | Produces this stage's inputs.
 FASTQ → kallisto/bustools → cell calling → per-sublibrary `adata.h5ad`.
 Not vendored here. |
 | [`EngreitzLab/telohaec-genomewide-perturb-seq-analysis`](https://github.com/EngreitzLab/telohaec-genomewide-perturb-seq-analysis) | Same conventions (numbered `.smk` stages, `config/`, `references/`, `scripts/`, `pipeline_utils` + `snakemake_helpers`), and this repo follows them.
 The *analyses* differ — see below. |

-The TeloHAEC repo is a good structural template and a genuine methods reference for the later program-level DE stage, but it is **not** a substitute for this
-one:

-- **Steps 1–4 (this stage).** TeloHAEC does the equivalent inside `00_fastq_to_sublibrary_h5ad.smk` and `01_combined_matrix_and_cnmf.smk`, but it calls cells *inside* the workflow (`BarcodeRanks_Inflection` on its own kallisto output) rather than taking a UMI floor from an upstream pipeline, and it has no CellRanger-format export at all, because it does not use SCEPTRE.
-- **Guide assignment and DE (steps 5–7 of the analysis).** TeloHAEC contains no SCEPTRE code.
-It replaces gene-level SCEPTRE testing entirely with matched-cell program DE.
-There is nothing there to point at for this project's cis/trans SCEPTRE results.
-- **cNMF (steps 8–9).** Both run cNMF, but TeloHAEC uses a modified CPU cNMF (`external/cnmf_modified.py`, K=50/150); this project uses a GPU `halsvar` torch-cNMF at K=30.
-- **Program-level DE.** This is the real overlap.
-TeloHAEC's `scripts/run_matching_de_batch.R` and this project's `MatchedProgramDE` step are the same method and the same lineage of script — MatchIt propensity matching plus OLS with HC3 robust standard errors.
-TeloHAEC's `02_program_de.smk` is worth mirroring when that stage is added here.

----

 ## Changes made when importing these scripts into the repo